 Note: If the folder doesn’t delete after pressing the delete button on Apple Keyboard, we suggest pressing Command + Delete.

 Perform the same task for tasks with mentioned commands.
 Next, restart the Mac device and check the Apple Mail keeps crashing on Mac is fixed.

 The Apple Machine is equipped with the feature known as Safe Mode.
 It is built to find the software-related bug causing Mac Misbehaving or prevent the Application from opening.
 It is beneficial to resolve common bugs, especially those not linked with particular applications.
 So let’s boot up the Mac Safe Mode.

 Solution#12.
 Check For Update On Mac

 Always keep note, keep your macOS updated, or else you will frequently encounter various issues within the Mac computer.
-Just like Mail App not opening after Ventura update.
-It’s time to check if your Mac computer has the latest macOS Ventura Version.
+Just like Mail App not opening after the macOS update.
+It’s time to check if your Mac computer has the latest macOS Version.